willpanderson/Helpful-Linux-Tools/README.md

 At the moment, I currently am using Ubuntu 20.04.1 LTS and Fedora 32, so this shell script will ONLY work on Debian or RHEL based systems

-Additionally, I am having some issues with the snap apps and Certain Libaries on RHEL systems.
+Additionally, I am having some issues with the snap apps and certain libaries on RHEL systems.
 Will be resolved soon.
 # Installation

 1) **Open a terminal in your distribution**